zenglenn42/CityMatch/README.md

 In mobile portrait mode, where we've got enough space to view an entire city photo-card, ```scroll-snap-type: mandatory``` makes sense and feels nice and thumb-flickable.
 However, in landscape mode, ```mandatory``` is overkill and actually detracts from the UX since cards may span the viewport, leaving users to curse you when the bottom content of a card snaps out of view, with slavish top-alignment.
 Clearly, ```proximity``` snapping is the better choice.

 There's a fine line between enabling usability and good intentions that ultimately annoy.

+Scroll-away headers can be great, but twitchy, overeager, scroll-into-view headers can easily burn-off all the goodwill you engender by making them disappear initially.

 * ***Always*** [turn on scrollbars when developing from macOS](https://css-tricks.com/scrollbar-reflowing/) so you can hunt down your errantly-coded ```overflow: scroll``` CSS bugs.